Vasectomy and vasectomy reversal

 - No sperm, or a creamy, thick appearance of fluid, is a sign of blockage, and the vasoepididymostomy surgical approach to bypass the blockage should be used.

 - Other factors may also determine the surgeon's choice of reversal surgical procedure.
-In some cases, a combination of the two surgeries may be used, with vasovasostomy performed on one side and vasoepididymostomy on the other side.
+In some cases, a combination of the two surgeries may be used.

 Recovery and Follow-Up